SreejaVangapelli/2-D_quadrotor_Trajectory/README.md

 # 2D quadrotor following a circular trajectory
-This project implements an algorithm for a 2D quadrotor to follow a circular trajectory.
+This project implements an algorithm, for a 2D quadrotor to follow a circular trajectory.
 The LQ controllers were designed using linearized version of the dynamics of the quadrotor.

 The following is the simulation of the implemented algorithm with and without disturbances: